XIMDEX/xsparrow/README.md

 xsparrow
 ========

-Ximdex's module to build easy websites
+Ximdex's module to visually build websites based on Bootstrap and other javascript frameworks.
+Ximdex manages layout, colour schemas and configurations, deploying directly to a remote server the website...